FelixIsaac/netflix-addictector-api/README.md

-# netflix-addictector-api
+# netflix-addictector-server
- API server that hosts quotes for Netflix Addictector browser extension
+ Server that host quotes for Netflix Addictector browser extension